yosr-ghariani/YosrGhariani_Task1/README.md

 To conclude, this Python program effectively detects and counts eye blinks in real-time using the Eye Aspect Ratio (EAR) and facial landmarks provided by MediaPipe.
 However, there is room for improvement:

-- The EAR threshold can sometimes lead to false positives, as it is set somewhat high.
+- The EAR threshold can sometimes lead to false negatives, as it is set somewhat high.
 A more adaptive thresholding mechanism step could enhance accuracy.
 - Using additional or more detailed landmarks around the eyes might help refine the EAR calculation and better capture subtle differences in eye closure.
 - Improving the robustness of blink detection, especially in challenging conditions like different head angles.